-The San Francisco RV Resort is actually in a town called Pacifica, just south of San Francisco, CA, right on the Pacific Ocean and just off Highway 1.
-The roads into the area were in good condition but be prepared to pay tolls to get across one of the bridges if you come from the north or east.
-We paid $20 for our 36′ motorhome and tow car on the bridge we took (coming in from the east, Yosemite), but there are some routes with no tolls if coming up from the south.
-We stayed here in late June / early July of 2017 and were happy to see the cooler temperatures averaging 60s during the day and 50s at night – a welcome contrast to the 120F degree (48C) daytime temps of Phoenix, AZ we’d been seeing the week prior.
+The San Francisco RV Resort is actually in a town called Pacifica, CA. It is just south of San Francisco, right on the Pacific Ocean and just off Highway 1.
+The roads into the area were in good condition.
+But be prepared to pay tolls to get across one of the bridges if you come from the north or east.
+We paid $20 for our 36′ motorhome and tow car on the bridge we took (coming in from the east, Yosemite).
+There are some routes with no tolls if coming up from the south.
+We stayed here in late June / early July of 2017.
+Weather was cooler temperatures averaging 60s during the day and 50s at night.
+A welcome contrast to the 120F degree (48C) daytime temps of Phoenix, AZ we’d been seeing the week prior.

-The Welcome Center is open 8-5 daily and late arrivals will either have a packet waiting for you out front (if you have a reservation) or a notice advising which sites are available for the night (just go to the office in the morning to complete your check-in.)
+The Welcome Center is open 8-5 daily and late arrivals will have a packet waiting for you out front, if you have a reservation.
+If no reservation, a notice advising which sites are available for the night.
+Just go to the office in the morning to complete your check-in.
 There are two long check-in lanes to park your RV and unhook your tow vehicle while getting your paperwork sorted out.
-The staff were very friendly and accommodating and inside the Welcome Center, you’ll find a lot of brochures and maps to help you decide on your activities and tourist options.
-Inside the Welcome Center, there’s complimentary coffee and tea, a sofa, tables, chairs, plus a desk set up with a printer.
+The staff were very friendly and accommodating.
+Inside the Welcome Center, you’ll find a lot of brochures and maps to help you decide on your activities and tourist options.
+The Welcome Center offers complimentary coffee and tea, a sofa, tables, chairs, plus a desk set up with a printer.
 There’s also a small shop where you can purchase RV supplies, drinks, and snacks.

 The location is among the most convenient for grocery shopping and errands that we have ever stayed at with our RV.
-There’s a Safeway grocery store with a Starbucks inside, Walgreens, and a hardware store all within a few minutes walk – about a two block walk beside the ocean and through a residential area.
+There’s a Safeway grocery store with a Starbucks inside, Walgreens, and a hardware store all within a few minutes walk.
+It is about a two block walk beside the ocean and through a residential area.

 There’s a post office, cafes, and multiple restaurants in the vicinity too.
-There is easy public transport access to the city (though we didn’t use it) and it’s an easy drive up to the city of San Francisco or down to Santa Cruz along Highway 1.
-Even though the park is just off of Highway 1, the traffic noise was minimal at our site, overridden by the sound of the waves crashing on the cliff below.
+There is easy public transport access to the city (though we didn’t use it).
+It’s an easy drive up to the city of San Francisco or down to Santa Cruz along Highway 1.
+Even though the park is just off of Highway 1, the traffic noise was minimal at our site.
+The sounds were overridden by the sound of the waves crashing on the cliff below.
 Sites closer to the highway would likely have it the other way, with the road noise being louder than the waves.

 Speaking of the ocean waves, Pacifica has sadly experienced significant cliff erosion in recent years.
-The neighboring residential area has lost homes to the disintegrating cliffs and apartment buildings have been demolished due to safety concerns, thereby providing new ocean views for homes across the street.
+The neighboring residential area has lost homes to the disintegrating cliffs.
+Whole apartment buildings have been demolished due to safety concerns.
+This then provides new ocean views for homes across the street.
+At least for now.

-The campground is all asphalt with painted lines as site dividers.
-Sites are fairly narrow for large RVs with slide outs, especially if you are parked next to another RV also with slide outs.
+The RV park is all asphalt with painted lines as site dividers.
+RV sites are fairly narrow for large RVs with slide outs, especially if you are parked next to another RV also with slide outs.
 In fact, when we arrived and tried to park in our pull-through site we had to be extremely mindful of parking in a way that would not have our slides touching our neighbor’s RV.
 This isn’t the tightest RV site we have parked in, but it runs a close second.

-Pull-through sites are 65’ long, so they can accommodate the length, but getting a big rig in and out of those sites if the campground is full could be a little tricky if you are near the end of a row as we were.
+Pull-through sites are 65’ long, so they can accommodate the length.
+But getting a big rig in and out of those sites if the campground is full could be a little tricky.
+Definitely tricky if you are near the end of a row as we were.
 There are approximately 130 sites (180 before the cliff erosion).
 All sites are 30/50 amp with full hook-ups, including cable TV.

 Nearly half of the sites (62) are long term stay sites on the southern end of the park.
-Some of those long term sites seem to have indeed been there a long time.
-On the north side of the park (where we were), there’s about 36 pull through short term sites and the remaining sites are back-in or back out.
+Some of those long term sites seem to have indeed been here a long time.
+On the north side of the park, there’s about 36 pull through short term sites and the remaining sites are back-in or back out.
 The asphalt lot is sloped toward the ocean, but relatively level.
-We did not need to use any leveling blocks to get our gas motorhome level (as we often need to), but we were parked at an angle that our RV prefers (slightly uphill).
-Had we been parked the other direction we definitely would have needed leveling blocks, and we did see a few motorhomes with tires off the ground trying to get level.
+We did not need to use any leveling blocks to get our gas motorhome level (as we often need to).
+But we were parked at an angle that our RV prefers (slightly uphill).
+Had we been parked the other direction we definitely would have needed leveling blocks,.
+We did see a few motorhomes with tires off the ground trying to get level.

-The campground is clean and well maintained throughout.
-There’s a heated pool and hot tub in an enclosed fenced area, and a clubhouse with bathrooms, showers, ping pong table and TV.
-There is a good size 24-hour laundry room but you would need to get quarters during business hours as there is not a change machine – or you could take a short walk to Safeway after hours.
+San Fransisco RV Resort is clean and well maintained throughout.
+There is a heated pool and hot tub in an enclosed fenced area, and a clubhouse with bathrooms, showers, ping pong table and TV.
+They have a good size 24-hour laundry room but you would need to get quarters during business hours as there is not a change machine.
+Or you could take a short walk to Safeway after hours.
 They have great recycling available and the park is pet-friendly as we saw many folks walking their dogs.
-The campsites don’t have grassy areas, but there is a long grassy area on the edge of the park that many dog owners visited with their furry friends.
+The RV sites don’t have grassy areas.
+But there is a long grassy area on the edge of the park that many dog owners visited with their furry friends.

-- Location, location, location – right on the ocean, convenient to downtown San Francisco, sightseeing and attractions
+- Location right on the ocean, convenient to downtown San Francisco, sightseeing and attractions

 - Public transport and tourist information available in the Welcome Center